Tadeusz Isakowicz-Zaleski: Life

-Isakowicz-Zaleski was born in Krakow to a Polish father and an Armenian mother.
-Since high school years he was engaged in several Roman Catholic youth organizations.
-After graduating, he entered a seminary in his native city, which did not prevent him from being called for service in the Polish Army.
-He served in the years 1975-1977 in Brzeg.
-In the late 1970s, after returning to the seminary, he joined the anticommunist student movements, such as Student Committee of Solidarity.
-He co-published a Samizdat magazine Cross of Nowa Huta, also in 1977 he debuted in Tygodnik Powszechny with his poems.
+Isakowicz-Zaleski was born in Kraków to a Polish father and an Armenian mother.
+Starting in his high school years, he was engaged in several Roman Catholic youth organizations.
+After graduating, he entered a seminary in his native city, which did not prevent him from being called for service in the Polish People's Army.
+He served in the years 1975–1977 in Brzeg.
+In the late 1970s, after returning to the seminary, he joined the anti-communist student movements, such as Student Committee of Solidarity.
+He co-published a Samizdat magazine Cross of Nowa Huta, also in 1977, he debuted in Tygodnik Powszechny with his poems.

 In 1980, Isakowicz-Zaleski became engaged in the Solidarity movement; three years later he was ordained and chosen to continue studies at the Papal Armenian Collegium in Rome.
-Unfortunately, he was not allowed to leave Communist Poland, because of his underground activities.
-Isakowicz-Zaleski began working in Krakow’s district of Nowa Huta, where he celebrated Mass for the workers and for the fatherland in the Maximilian Kolbe parish in Mistrzejowice.
+During this period, he was not allowed to leave Communist Poland, because of his underground activities.
+Isakowicz-Zaleski began working in Kraków's district of Nowa Huta, where he celebrated Mass for the workers and for the fatherland in the Maximilian Kolbe parish in Mistrzejowice.
 Throughout the 1980s, he was repressed, and the Communist secret service agents twice brutally beat him.
 Both incidents happened in 1985, and came in the wake of the notorious 1984 murder of fellow Solidarity priest Jerzy Popiełuszko.
 The first attack occurred in April at his mother's home, where after gagging him the agents burned a V sign – the victory sign of the outlawed Solidarity trade union which he supported – on his chest with a cigarette.
 Later in December of the year, he was attacked again, this time at his presbytery.
 His ordeal was later used by Polish director Maciej Gawlikowski in his 2006 film To Intimidate the Priest.

-In 1988, as a priest of the workers, he participated in the strike in Nowa Huta’s Lenin Steel Mill.
+In 1988, as a priest of the workers, he participated in the strike in Nowa Huta's Lenin Steel Mill.
 At the same time, he began helping the poor and the handicapped, together with nuns from local convents.
-In 1987, he co-founded charitable Foundation of Brother Albert Chmielowski.
-He remained director of the Foundation, which owns a shelter in the village of Radwanowice in the suburbs of Krakow.
+In 1987, he co-founded the charitable Foundation of Brother Albert Chmielowski.
+He remained director of the Foundation, which owns a shelter in the village of Radwanowice in the suburbs of Kraków.

-In 2006, after months of research at Institute of National Remembrance, he drafted a book on the collaboration between Catholic priests and government agents.
-But Cardinal Stanisław Dziwisz of Kraków denied him the permission to publish it, unless it is vetted in advance by archdiocesan officials.
-On 3 May 2006, Father Zaleski was awarded one of Poland's highest Orders, the Polonia Restituta (Order of Polish Rebirth) by President Lech Kaczyński.
+In 2006, after months of research at the Institute of National Remembrance, he drafted a book on the collaboration between Catholic priests and government agents.
+However, Cardinal Stanislaw Dziwisz denied him permission to publish it, unless it was vetted in advance by archdiocesan officials.
+On 3 May 2006, Father Zaleski was awarded one of Poland's highest Orders, the Polonia Restituta (Order of Restored Poland) by President Lech Kaczyński.
 In November 2006, he received an apology from the nation's Catholic primate, Cardinal Józef Glemp of Warsaw, for earlier criticizing his research into collaboration between the clergy and the Communist-era secret police.